christian-ek/hivemq/README.md

 # hivemq
-HiveMQ in Docker with messagelog
+HiveMQ in Docker with messagelog.